 Sundaram Select Focus explicitly invests in large-cap stocks alone.
 Other focused funds can invest across market capitalisations.
 But like multicap funds, some could have a clear large-cap tilt.
 Motilal Oswal Focused 25, for instance, holds over 80% of its portfolio in large-cap stocks.
 Axis Focused 25 is similarly large-cap biased.
 IDFC Focused Equity, on the other hand, sees allocations swing as does SBI Focused Equity.

 Focused funds need to be looked at along with multicap funds for this reason – their nature is that of a multicap fund; only their strategy is investing in few stocks.
 There could be overlaps between the two fund categories.
 Motilal Multicap 35, for instance, is focused by strategy but is categorised as multi-cap.

 The question is – like multi-caps, can you use these funds as part of moderate-risk equity?
 You can, provided your risk appetite tends towards the more aggressive side.
-This is because a focused strategy is inherently higher risk as a few stock calls gone wrong can severely dent returns; this has already happened in Motilal Multicap 35.
+This is because a focused strategy is inherently a high risk mutual funds where a few stock calls gone wrong can severely dent returns; this has already happened in Motilal Multicap 35.
 So if your understanding of the strategy, your risk level, and the fund’s portfolio allows, you can use these funds as the moderate risk component.
 But don’t make this the only large-cap exposure – always pair with a more diversified fund or an index fund.

 Otherwise, focused funds are great fits to drive up your portfolio’s return no matter what your risk level is.
 Since they invest heavily in only a few stocks, they can generate strong returns across market cycles.
 Of late, focused fund returns have been improving.
 Like aggressive multi-caps, they fit in-between a very aggressive exposure and a moderate-risk exposure and can be used as explained with multi-caps.